Beach Hazards Statement issued for Los Angeles County Coast including Downtown Los Angeles by NWS - News Break

 Beach Hazards Statement issued for Los Angeles County Coast including Downtown Los Angeles by NWS

-Effective: 2021-06-23 14:08:00 PDT Expires: 2021-06-25 00:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water due to hazardous swimming conditions, or stay near occupied lifeguard towers.
+Effective: 2021-06-22 18:00:00 PDT Expires: 2021-06-25 00:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water due to hazardous swimming conditions, or stay near occupied lifeguard towers.
 Rock jetties can be deadly in such conditions, stay off the rocks.
-Target Area: Los Angeles County Coast including Downtown Los Angeles; Ventura County Coast BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH THURSDAY EVENING * WHAT...Higher than normal tides will create the potential for minor tidal overflow and beach erosion.
-Elevated surf of 3 to 5 feet and dangerous rip currents will also impact south- facing beaches. * WHERE...Beaches of Ventura County and Los Angeles County. * WHEN...Through Thursday evening. * IMPACTS...Pooling of sea water is possible around high tide at beach and harbor areas that is uncommon with normal tidal ranges.
+Target Area: Los Angeles County Coast including Downtown Los Angeles; Ventura County Coast BEACH HAZARDS STATEMENT REMAINS IN EFFECT FROM THIS EVENING THROUGH THURSDAY EVENING * WHAT...Higher than normal tides will create the potential for minor tidal overflow and beach erosion. * WHERE...Beaches of Ventura County and Los Angeles County. * WHEN...From this evening through Thursday evening. * IMPACTS...Pooling of sea water is possible around high tide at beach and harbor areas that is uncommon with normal tidal ranges.
 Enhanced beach erosion is also expected.
-No significant damage is expected.
-Dangerous, strong rip currents are also expected. * ADDITIONAL DETAILS...High tide between 7.0 and 7.5 feet (Mean Low Level Water) will occur 630 PM to 1030 PM this evening and 730 PM to 1130PM Thursday evening.alerts.weather.gov
+No significant damage is expected. * ADDITIONAL DETAILS...High tide between 7.0 and 7.5 feet (Mean Low Level Water) will occur between 6 PM to 10 PM this evening, 630 PM to 1030 PM Wednesday evening, and 730 PM to 1130PM Thursday evening.
+Highest tides expected Wednesday and Thursday peaking around 7.5 feet.alerts.weather.gov